 Occupational Therapy

-Learn skills to complete everyday tasks more easily with guidance from skilled occupational therapists at UHS.
-We’ll help you function more independently and with greater ease.
+Learn skills to complete everyday tasks more easily with guidance from skilled occupational therapists.
+UHS provides occupational therapy and treatments in Binghamton, and throughout New York.
+Our team of occupational therapists at UHS can teach you to complete everyday tasks more efficiently and with greater independence.

 Who Benefits from Occupational Therapy

-Occupational therapy benefits adults and children who experience:
+Our occupational therapy services benefit adults and children who experience the following:

 - Brain injuries